ECronin1973/WSAA-Project/README.md

 ## Overview

 The Road Safety Analysis Project examines road fatalities in Ireland over the past five years, identifying trends and patterns in fatality data.
 The project integrates data from the Central Statistics Office (CSO) API and provides a custom API for CRUD operations on locally stored data.
-It also includes data visualization and analysis tools to offer insights into road safety trends.
+It also includes data visualisation and analysis tools to offer insights into road safety trends.

 This project compares Ireland's road fatality data to published European yearly averages, providing insights into whether Ireland's death rates are higher or lower.
 The project is designed to be user-friendly, secure, and extensible.